 - You recognise that this assistance is not structural but provided on an incidental (one-time) basis;

 - You recognise that the aim of our support is to resume your work as soon as possible;

 - Your situation can be confirmed by at least two trusted sources outside of yourself.

-If you do not want your data to be shared (securely) with others, please also let us know.
 For additional questions you can email us at email@example.com or contact our Free Press Unlimited office on: +31 20 8000 400.
-We will respond to your request as soon as possible.
+We will respond to your request within 24 hours.